Mazdack Rassi

-Mazdack Rassi is an Iranian-American real estate and creative entrepreneur.
+Mazdack Rassi (born 1970) is an Iranian-American real estate and creative entrepreneur.
 He is best known as the co-founder of Milk Studios with partners Erez Shternlicht and Moishe Mana, as a co-founder of Milk Makeup and Camp David in Brooklyn, New York.

 Early life

 Rassi was born in Tehran, Iran.
 His family left the country because of the Iranian Revolution and moved to rural Champaign, Illinois at the age of nine.
 Rassi's father, a Cornell graduate and former Iranian diplomat, went from being an educator in Iran to a professor at the University of Illinois.
 His mother found work in the costume department.

 In 1994, Rassi dropped out of community college, borrowed $500 from his mother, and moved to New York City.
 He began working "two or three jobs," from splitting falafel to working at the Gap.